sinansonmez/tin-validator/README.md

 `npm run test`

 ## limitage
-- Czech Republic: Syntax is not publicly available so it only check if length and pattern matches.
+For the following countries, syntax rules are not publicly available so it only check if length and pattern matches.
 You will never get 0 as the response
+- **Czech Republic**
+- **Greece**

 ## disclaimer
 Important disclaimer: